mdsb100/YTXAnimations/README.md

 YTXAnimations is available under the MIT license.
 See the LICENSE file for more info.

+## If you use YTXAnimations in one of your apps, I'd love to hear about it.

 ## List of animation
 ### Attention Seekers